Neuroscience Reconstructed: Proteomics

 Modern neuroscience is multidisciplinary and collaborative.
-We need to integrate knowledge of experimental and theoretical approaches to neuroscience, and look at the brain and brain function from different perspectives: for example, genes can partially explain differences in reading ability, but there is no single gene that makes someone a good or a poor reader.
-And genes can be turned on and off by external factors such as someone’s diet or a virus infection.
+We need to integrate knowledge of experimental and theoretical approaches to neuroscience, and look at the brain and brain function from different perspectives: for example, protein expression can partially explain differences in reading ability, but there is no single protein that makes someone a good or a poor reader.
+Protein expression depends on the regulation of genes, and their function can be influenced by external factors such as someone’s diet or a virus infection.
 So to understand something as complex as reading ability, we need to stitch together knowledge about the role of genes, proteins, cells, and large networks of cells.

 Each week will include a video lecture or reading material, practice exercises, online tools to access existing data as well as a reading list if you wish to learn more on the week's subject.
 The week will be concluded by a graded assignment.